-Week 15 Friday, Dec.
+Friday, Dec.
 13, at 23:59.
 Final essay due.

-Instructions for the essay will be provided after fall break.

-Assigned Materials and Course Cost

-Materials for reading, listening, and viewing, will be provided throughout the semester on Google Classroom.
+Instructions for the essay will be provided by Nov.
+18. Assigned Materials and Course Cost Materials for reading, listening, and viewing, will be provided throughout the semester on Google Classroom.
 No purchases of texts or course readers are required for this class.
-In lieu of that cost, there will be a modest expense to each student for concert tickets.
+In lieu of that cost, there may be a modest expense to each student for purchase of concert tickets.
 Every effort is being made to arrange concert attendance for the lowest possible cost.
-Most tickets for concert visits will be purchased through the college, though some tickets may need to be purchased directly by each student at their own expense.
+Most tickets for concert visits will be purchased through the college, although some tickets may need to be purchased directly by each student at their own expense.
 Total cost to each student will not exceed 30 Euros per student per semester.